Skip to main content

 Prerequisites

-• You must have a GitHub account to contribute to Sumo Logic documentation.
+• You'll need a GitHub account to contribute to Sumo Logic Docs.

 • We recommend adding 2FA protection when contributing to Sumo Logic repositories.

-• Help us keep Sumo Logic open and inclusive by reviewing our Code of Conduct.
+• Help us keep Sumo Logic Docs open and inclusive by reviewing our Code of Conduct.

 Quickstart